Get the Recipe

 Choosing Onions for French Onion Soup

 One of the first things I wanted to figure out was whether the choice of onion itself mattered much for French onion soup.
-To find out, I caramelized four different varieties until a rich, golden brown: sweet onion (such as Vidalia), red onion, yellow onion, and shallots*.
+To find out, I caramelized four different varieties to a rich golden brown: sweet onions (such as Vidalia), red onions, yellow onions, and shallots.*